Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AntonSlashcev/016_21 Qs to ask about every new Game Concept.md

+---
+title: "21 Qs to ask about every new Game Concept"
+---

 # 21 Qs to ask about every new Game Concept

 ###### 21 questions to ask about every new game concept: